Toledo Criminal Defense Attorneys

 With so much at stake, you need an experienced attorney at your side.
 At Patituce & Associates, we have the experience, knowledge, and resources to help you mount the strongest possible defense.
 We understand how important your case is and always dedicate the time and effort necessary to achieve the greatest outcome.

-We take pride in that we are known for their fierce advocacy and rigorous defense of the Constitution.
+We take pride in the fact that we are known for our fierce advocacy and rigorous defense of the Constitution.
 Our firm is well-versed in cases that involve felony and misdemeanor offenses, including federal crimes.

 We can help you with the following types of cases: